 Cafes and Coworking in Koh Samui

-While I was there, I created a Google Doc for places to work from – especially cafes – as there was no dedicated coworking space.
-Find a list of Wifi and Coffee places on Koh Samui on Google Docs – and feel free to update it with your findings!
+While I was on Samui, I created a Google Doc for places to work from – especially cafes.
+Find a list of Wifi and Coffee places on Koh Samui on Google Docs.
+The document is completely editable by anyone – so if you find somewhere I’ve missed, feel free to add it, or update existing listings with new information.

 There was one office space on the island – IT Complex Lamai – however it was a weird place to work from – but insanely cheap – just 10 Baht (less than 20p GBP) per visit if using your own laptop!
 However, this did not include any Wi-Fi access so you would have to use 3G or a True Wi-Fi hotspot that you could pickup.
 Connecting to it was difficult for most people, but if you get someone else to setup your account first (Phone Shops at Tesco Lotus), then it should be fine.
 IT Complex is easy to find on the main ring road as you enter Lamai from Chaweng, and is open 9am-7pm daily.

 The taxi mafia is still alive in Samui – i.e. extortionate charges for bad service – so getting a taxi anywhere, even using Grab or NaviGo Apps, costs 220THB (£6/$7/€6) as a minimum fare.
 This is a real shame, as this promotes drunken car and scooter use by everyone, even locals.
 In other places in Thailand, like Bangkok or Chiang Mai, where the taxi mafia has no power, you can get cheap Grab rides easily, but not on Samui.

 If you use Grab app, the only people who seem to use it are legitimate taxi and chauffeur drivers, I’ve never just had someone trying to earn some extra money.

 When to visit Samui